ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/closures.md

 | In a CFM function      | Closure argument scope, enclosing function local scope and argument scope, this scope, variable scope, and super scope|
 | As function argument| Closure argument scope, variable scope, and this scope and super scope (if defined in CFC component).      |

-In closure, following is the order of search for an unscoped variable:
+In a closure, the following is the order of search for an unscoped variable:

-- Closure's local scope
+- Closure's `local` scope
-- Closure's arguments scope
+- Closure's `arguments` scope
-- Outer function's local scope if available
+- Outer function's `local` scope if available
-- Owner function's local scope if available
+- Owner function's `local` scope if available
 - ColdFusion built-in scope